Beijing will not only ensure that you have a full and interesting day but will also present you with colorful choices

 Chinese acrobatics have a long history and is one of the most popular art forms among Chinese people.
 Performers have achieved worldwide fame for their wonderful skills and marvelous acts.
-Acrobatic Shows can be seen at the Wansheng Theatre, 95, Tianqiao Market, Xicheng District beginning at 19:15pm every evening.
+Acrobatic Shows can be seen at the Chaoyang Theatre or Wansheng Theatre, 95, Tianqiao Market, Xicheng District.

 The Kung Fu shows, puppet shows, exotic ballet, opera, concert and modern drama are put on every day in this city.
 Full details are published in the daily newspapers and information is usually available at your hotel's reception desk.

 Understandably, as the nation's capital, this city is also its cultural center and the National Centre for the Performing Arts

 , Capital Theatre, the Concert Hall, the China Folk Culture Palace each offer the very best of entertainment adding greatly to the wide choice of nightlife pastimes in Beijing.
 Program details and ticket prices as well as addresses of the various venues can usually be found in the current 'Beijing Daily'.

 Every city has its night market and this one is no exception.
 When the curtain of darkness falls, the snack handcarts come alive.
 Dongdan Street, Xidan Street, Donghuamen Gate and Longfusi Temple area are the main four night market areas.
 Snacks include local specialities as well as many that are traditional in other parts of the country, some of which are from minority districts.